 History of the project

-Building on the foundations of the Islam Burkina Faso Collection, the current project, supported by the Leibniz-Zentrum Moderner Orient (ZMO) in Germany, aims to create a larger digital database on Islam in West Africa with additional material on Benin, Côte d'Ivoire, Niger, Nigeria, and Togo.
+Building on this foundation, the current project, supported by the Leibniz-Zentrum Moderner Orient (ZMO) in Germany, has expanded into the Islam West Africa Collection (IWAC), which was officially launched in 2023.
+The IWAC includes additional materials from Benin, Côte d'Ivoire, Niger, Nigeria and Togo.

 Linked Open Data (LOD) and Semantic Web